Diseases

 • Shedding kinetic patterns

-The faeces of infected animals may contain large numbers of the bacteria and the usual route of infection is the oral-faecal route with the ingestion of food (including milk and colostrum) or water contaminated by the organism.
-A single diseased animal can pose a high risk to susceptible animals and in particular to the young calves in the herd.
+The faeces of infected animals may contain large numbers of the bacteria, and the usual route of infection is the faecal-oral route with the ingestion of food (including milk and colostrum) or water contaminated by the organism.
+A single diseased animal can pose a high risk to susceptible animals and particularly to the young calves in the herd.
+Removing super-shedder animals greatly reduces the number of positive animals or positive environmental samples.
+Priority should be focused on removing these animals from the herds.

 • Mechanism of pathogenicity

 The mechanisms responsible for loss of immunological control of the infection are not well understood.
-Furthermore, pro-inflammatory immune responses may be able to clear the infection in some animals, but it is not known if this is possible and if it is, what characterises the animals where cell-mediated immune responses cannot cope with the infection.
-The role of antibodies in infection is not well understood.
+Furthermore, pro-inflammatory immune responses may be able to clear the infection in some animals, but what characterises the animals that cannot develop cell-mediated immune responses that cope with the infection is unknown.
+The role of antibodies in infection has been understudied, so is not well understood.
+The role of innate immunity induction of inflammatory changes or control of the infection has not been investigated in depth.

 • Zoonotic potential